LYU-Shulun-CN/the-knowledge-of-modern-web-development/mdn-notes/2-web-demestified.md

 LIke `HTML`, `CSS` is a declarative language, but instead of defining a semantic for some text, it defines the look and feel of each `HTML` elements.
 `CSS` is an acronym standing for Cascading Style Sheets.

-1. CSS is a declarative langugage that allow you to define the look and feel of HTML elements.
+1. CSS is a declarative langugage that allows you to define the look and feel of HTML elements.

 2. Style rules target HTML elements with selectors and they applied visual effects defined by style declarations.